benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 	for detector in pairs(
 		originalClickSettings
 	) do
+		if detector
-		if detector.Parent then
+			and detector.Parent then

-			applyClickDetector(detector)
+			applyClickDetector(
+				detector
+			)
 		end
 	end

 	for prompt in pairs(
 		originalPromptSettings
 	) do
+		if prompt
-		if prompt.Parent then
+			and prompt.Parent then

-			applyPrompt(prompt)
+			applyPrompt(
+				prompt
+			)
 		end
 	end

-	for object in pairs(hayCache) do
+	for object in pairs(
+		hayCache
+	) do
 		if object.Parent then
-			applySettingsToObject(object)
+			applySettingsToObject(
+				object
+			)
 		end
 	end

-	for object in pairs(diamondCache) do
+	for object in pairs(
+		diamondCache
+	) do
 		if object.Parent then
-			applySettingsToObject(object)
+			applySettingsToObject(
+				object
+			)
 		end
 	end

-	for object in pairs(keyCache) do
+	for object in pairs(
+		keyCache
+	) do
 		if object.Parent then
-			applySettingsToObject(object)
+			applySettingsToObject(
+				object
+			)
 		end
 	end

-	for object in pairs(needleCache) do
+	for object in pairs(
+		needleCache
+	) do
 		if object.Parent then
-			applySettingsToObject(object)
+			applySettingsToObject(
+				object
+			)
 		end
 	end
 end